rollbear/strong_type/README.md

   one dimentional affine points are pointer (with `D` being `ptrdiff_t`,) or `std::time_point<>` (with `std::duration<>` as `D`.)
 An example of a multidimensional affine point is a coordinate (with a vector type for `D`.)
-  It is natural that `D` is of a `strong::distance` type.
+  It is natural that `D` is of a `strong::difference` type.
 This is a good name from a mathematical point of view, but perhaps a bit too academic, and not well aligned with the other names.